MaXyM07/solidity-portfolio/README.md

 # Solidity Portfolio

-This repository contains a collection of Solidity smart contract projects I’ve built to improve my skills and showcase in my developer portfolio.
+This repository contains a collection of my Solidity smart contract projects.
+The goal of this portfolio is to showcase my skills as a blockchain developer and demonstrate practical examples of smart contract development.

 ##  Projects Included
-- Functions Example (basic Solidity functions)
-- Functions Example Pro Extended (advanced return values and storage/memory examples)
+- **FunctionsExampleProExtended** – Example contract with variables, mappings, arrays and simple logic in Solidity.
-- More projects coming soon...
+- More projects will be added soon (ERC20, ERC721, DeFi examples, etc.).

-## Technologies Used
+##  Tools & Tech
 - Solidity
-- Hardhat
-- Remix IDE
+- Hardhat / Remix IDE
+- Git & GitHub

 ##  About Me
-I’m a blockchain enthusiast learning Web3 development and building real smart contracts to practice and prepare for freelance work.
+I am learning and building blockchain applications with a focus on Solidity smart contracts.
+This portfolio will continue to grow as I add more projects.

+---
+ Feel free to explore the code and follow this repository for updates!